New York v. United States

 New York v.
 United States, 505 U.S. 144 (1992), was a decision of the United States Supreme Court.
-Justice Sandra Day O'Connor, writing for the majority, found that the federal government may not require states to “take title” to radioactive waste through the "Take Title" provision of the Low-Level Radioactive Waste Policy Amendments Act, which the Court found to exceeded Congress's power under the Commerce Clause.
+Justice Sandra Day O'Connor, writing for the majority, found that the federal government may not require states to “take title” to radioactive waste through the "Take Title" provision of the Low-Level Radioactive Waste Policy Amendments Act, which the Court found to exceed Congress's power under the Commerce Clause.
 The Court permitted the federal government to induce shifts in state waste policy through other means.

 Background

 The Low-Level Radioactive Waste Policy Amendments Act was an attempt to imbue a negotiated agreement of states with federal incentives for compliance.
 The problem of what to do with radioactive waste was a national issue complicated by the political reluctance of the states to deal with the problem individually.
-New York was a willing participant in the compromise, and after the Act was passed, it announced locations in the counties of Allegany and Cortland, as potential places for waste storage.
+New York was a willing participant in the compromise.
+After the Act was passed, it announced locations in the counties of Allegany and Cortland, as potential places for waste storage.
 Public opposition in both counties was immediate and very determined and eventually helped motivate New York to challenge the law.